waarp/WaarpR66/CONTRIBUTING.md

   changes, rationale and use cases for the changes, etc.
 - Your patch must not break backward compatibility and should be forward compatible
+- An export of logs (logs of client and server and transfer log export) shall be added as additional input information in order to show the behaviour

 If you have any doubt about the relevance of a change or the right way to do it, do not hesitate to submit a partial pull request or a ticket in Github to start